teseltech/teselpay-for-stripe/README.md

 After cloning the project you will need a new Firebase project.
 The easiest way is to use https://console.firebase.google.com

 Create a new project, select the organization and make sure to enable billing for it.
-The flexible costs plan (ongoing) is enough and should not generate additional costs if used in moderartion or for testing.
+The flexible costs plan (ongoing) is enough and should not generate additional costs if used in moderation or for testing.
 Be mindful and estimate your usage.

-_ In order to use Firebase Functions it is necesary to install Firebase CLI.
+_ In order to use Firebase Functions it is necessary to install Firebase CLI.
 You can find more information on how to install it [here](https://firebase.google.com/docs/cli)_

 After installing Firebase CLI install the remaining dependencies using the following commands: